Realife-Brahmin/Mentors_Without_Borders/README.md

 ## Acknowledgements
 - Ben Lawens, for the invaluable resource Think Julia that inspired this course.
-- [Edmond Pruteanu](mailto:edmond@mwbtraining.net) founder of Mentors Without Borders for recruiting me for this activity.
+- [Edmond Pruteanu](mailto:edmond@mwbtraining.net) founder of Mentors Without Borders for recruiting me as a mentor.
 - Most importantly, my students, for keeping me on my toes through their inquisitiveness and inspiring me to keep learning more.